 The archetypes and myths of Jerusalem and the vibrant and pulsating city of Tel Aviv provide the bookends for this unique travel program.

 Beginning in Jerusalem, continuing on to the Galilee, and culminating in Tel Aviv, we will meet with knowledgeable curators, hear from distinguished scholars, and talk with local Israelis who can share with us what daily life is like in Israel.
-From the Galilee to the Golan Heights, our travels will take us through the most magnificent landscapes and the breathtaking views in Israel, as illustrated in the photo above.
+From the Galilee to the Golan Heights, our travels will take us through the most magnificent landscapes and the breathtaking views in Israel.

 We will enjoy private guided tours at leading museums, experience an Israel that most visitors never get to see in the Hula Valley, and appreciate the splendid countryside of Israel’s north at a time of year when its wildflowers are just beginning to bloom.

-Last but not least, enjoy three of Israel’s finest hotels with accommodations that include fine food, spa services, pools, gardens and, of course, lovely guest rooms with views of Israel’s most spectacular land and sea views.
+Last but not least, enjoy three of Israel’s finest hotels with accommodations that include fine food, spa services, pools, gardens, and, of course, lovely guest rooms with Israel’s most spectacular land and sea views.

 We will begin the day with a visit to the Israel Museum, the largest museum in Israel and ranked among the world’s leading art and archaeology museums.
 Here, we will enjoy a private guided tour to select parts of the museum, including the Shrine of the Book, which houses the Dead Sea Scrolls; view the impressive model of Jerusalem during ancient times; have time on our own to meander through the museum and visit exhibits of personal interest (one could spend an entire week at the museum and still not see everything); and shop at the museum’s elegant gift shop.